 - Technology – keeping up to date with changes in technology such as energy efficiency measures and materials

 - Investing for future growth as and when economic conditions improve

-- Increasing internationalism of the sector which requires knowledge of different cultures and economies and travel outside of the UK
+- Increasing internationalism of the sector requires knowledge of different cultures and economies and travel outside of the UK

-Future competences required by the sector include:
+Future competencies required by the sector include:

 - Addressing legislative changes